 the other side of fear:

-what an earthquake and a friend taught me about real stability
+an earthquake and a friend’s lesson about stability

 Change.
-That unwelcome visitor who sometimes bursts into our lives with a loud bang and a cloud of dust.
-Like a sudden gust of wind, it pops the comfy bubble of safety we’ve built over time, sending our world spinning.
-A jolt, a redirect, a reckoning—that’s what happened to me fourteen years ago.
-Quite unexpectedly, the path I'd assumed lay ahead was rewritten.
-That event didn’t just transform my world; it transformed me.
+That unwelcome visitor who bursts into our lives with a loud bang and a cloud of dust.
+Like a sudden gust of wind, it pops the comfy bubble of safety we’ve painstakingly built over time, sending our world spinning.
+A jolt, a redirect, a reckoning—that’s how it landed fourteen years ago, unexpectedly rewriting the path I'd assumed lay ahead.
+But the event didn’t just reshape my world; it transformed me.

 Simply put, it redefined my relationship with life itself.

-Oddly enough, I was no stranger to the power of anchoring.
-I’d experienced its centering truth, radiating from my core through yoga, stillness, and breath.
-These practices didn’t just steady mind, body, and soul—they brought me home to myself.
-And whenever the ground gave way, that anchor never failed to kick in—including during those fated thirty-five 35 seconds.
+I was no stranger to the power of anchoring, having experienced its centering effect through yoga, stillness, and breath.
+These practices steadied mind, body, and soul—they also brought me home to myself.
+Whenever the ground threatened to give way, their fierce anchoring kicked in, radiating from my core.
+In the midst of those fated thirty-five seconds, it didn’t fail me.

 Wisdom for Good and Not-so-Good Times